-- The portfolio must contain a minimum of four papers. - One of the four must use outside sources and correct documentation format. - 3.
-Not more than three of the four papers should be from an English or humanities class. - One of the papers should be from the student's first semester of study.

-- One paper should represent the student's best work. - The portfolio may contain up to two other pieces of writing that the student would like included to demonstrate writing ability (for a maximum of six papers total). - If available, a record of the composing process, including prewriting steps and drafts with evidence of editing, should accompany one of the papers.
+- The portfolio must contain a minimum of four papers. - 2.
+One of the four must use outside sources and correct documentation format. - 3.
+Not more than three of the four papers should be from an English or humanities class. - 4.
+One of the papers should be from the student's first semester of study. - One paper should represent the student's best work. - The portfolio may contain up to two other pieces of writing that the student would like included to demonstrate writing ability (for a maximum of six pieces total). - If available, a record of the composing process, including prewriting steps and drafts with evidence of editing, should accompany one of the papers. - 8.
+A cover letter and a self-appraisal as described below